Home Search Index of men A-Z

 From the time we commenced to charge I did not see Lord Cardigan again until my return to England.
 He gave no order to our line except to 'Charge', as before stated."

 He is shown on a "List of persons appointed and sworn in to act as Local Constables within the Metropolitan Police District", 23rd of December 1857.
 He was then at Hampton Court Palace in the parish of Hampton, County of Middlesex.
 (The Chelsea Out-Pensioners records show him as being appointed a "Warder at Hampton Court Palace" at the time of his discharge.)
-His warrant was cancelled on 7th of January 1858 and he was re-sworn in "To keep the peace within all of her Majesty's Parks and Gardens."
-This was most probably when he was appointed Inspector in Hyde Park.
-The second warrant was returned on 2nd of December 1864: "Man dead."

 Enquiry of the present Metropolitan Police archives shows that they did not take over responsibility for the policing of Hyde Park until 1st of April 1867, and unfortunately none of the records of the original Royal Parks Constabulary have survived.

-Journal of the Police History Society (Number 4, 1989): In an article on policemen who had served in the Light Brigade, the author, Martin D. D. Jones, Head of the History Dept at Brighton University and SP's great-great-great nephew, stated that Parkes was born at Wiggington, near Tamworth, and was baptised at St Editha's Church at Tamworth on the date already known.
-SP overstated his age to be 18 when he enlisted.
-Also stated was that he was the oldest Russian War V.C. winner and had married Ann Jeffrey at St. George's, Hanover Square, on 13th of February 1858.
-Both were shown as being "of full age," he a "Soldier" and she a "Spinster", both of "Oxford Street".
+According to the author, Samuel Parkes overstated his age as 18 when he enlisted and that he was the oldest Russian War VC winner.
+Parkes had married Ann Jeffrey at St. George's, Hanover Square, on 13th of February 1858.
+Both were shown as being "of full age", he a "Soldier" and she a "Spinster", both of "Oxford Street".
 His father as given as Thomas Parkes, a labourer, and hers as Jonathan Jeffrey, a farmer.
 The marriage was "after banns".

-The 1841 Census Returns record a Jonathan Jeffrey, born at Fewston, an agricultural labourer, as living at Low Mill, Thurscross, Yorkshire, with his wife, Sarah, and four children, He was then aged 44, born at Fewston, his wife as 36, and born at Thurscross, and the children's ages ranging from 18 years to 6 months.
-There is no baptismal entry for the eldest child, Mary Ann (and assuming that she was the Ann Jeffrey who married Samuel Parkes) at Fewston, as there is for all the others.
+The 1841 Census Returns record a Jonathan Jeffrey, born at Fewston, an Agricultural Labourer, as living at Low Mill, Thurscross, Yorkshire, with his wife, Sarah, and four children.
+He was then aged 44, born at Fewston, his wife 36, born at Thurscross, and the children's ages ranging from 18 years to 6 months.

 By the time of the 1851 Census the father had died and his wife was shown as a widow, a shopkeeper, aged 46, living with Mary Ann, aged 25, a dressmaker, and Sarah Harrison, the second daughter, now 21, a widow, and her two children.

-According to his death certificate he died of "Apoplexy" (5 days) at Stanhope Gate, Hyde Park, London, on the 15th of November 1864, aged 49 years.
-His occupation was then shown as being "Inspector of Hyde Park Constabulary" and a "John Sneezum" was shown as being present at his death.
+According to his death certificate he died of "Apoplexy (5 days)" at Stanhope Gate, Hyde Park, London, on the 15th of November 1864, aged 49 years.
+His occupation was then shown as being "Inspector of Hyde Park Constabulary".A John Sneezum was shown as being present at his death.
 This may well have been 1452 John Sneezum of the 11th Hussars.
 (See his record.)
 See also copy of Parkes's death certificate in the "Certificates" file.

 He was buried in Brompton Cemetery, Fulham, on the 19th of November 1864.
 It is a common grave, Section R. (No. 39265) and no stone was erected.
 See photograph of the grave-site in the 4th Hussar file.
 (The spelling of his surname in the burial registers there is given as "Parks.")

-An article relating to his service career life and death and the finding of his grave-site, appeared in the "Daily Telegraph" on the 30th of October 1997.
+An article relating to his service career life and death and the finding of his grave-site appeared in the Daily Telegraph on the 30th of October 1997.
 Inaccurate in just about every detail, its only point of interest was that the merged successors of his original regiment intend to place a headstone over his grave.
 (See copy of the article in the 4th Hussar file.)

-"Private Samuel Parkes, VC.
+Private Samuel Parkes, VC.

-He served his Queen and country
+He served his Queen and Country

 for 26 years and 41 days with